roehampton/module-content/software-development-1/week-06/lecture/README.md

 # Software Development 1
 # Lecture 6 -– Data Manipulation in Python

-In this lab we will explore:
+In this week we will explore:

 1. How to manipulate objects in lists
 2. Python-specific syntax: Indentation of Code Blocks